ankurmcw/chat-app/README.md

-To run the application use the below command\n npm start
+To run the application use the below command npm start

 The application will start on port 3000